rjclancy/spring-professional-5-study-quide/index.md

 ## Container, Dependency, and IOC

 ### What is dependency injection and what are the advantages?
+In software engineering, dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
+A dependency is an object that can be used (a service).
 ### What is an interface and what are the advantages of making use of them in Java?
+A particular advantage of using interface in Java is that it allows multiple inheritance.
+The full power of Interface is utilized when dependency injection techniques is used to inject required implementation on run time.
 ### Why are they recommended for Spring beans?
 ### What is meant by “application-context?
 ### How are you going to create a new instance of an ApplicationContext?